TheG1uy/Perfect-Hashing/README.md

 # Perfect-Hashing
 Here is the implementation of two hash constructs.
-Families of universal hush functions and multiply-shift scheme.
+Families of universal hush functions: multiply-mod-prime and multiply-shift scheme.